imronuke/ADPRES/README.md

 ./adpres [file_name]
 ```

-for example, if the input is [IAEA 3D](https://github.com/imronuke/ADPRES/blob/master/smpl/IAEA3D), the command would be
+for example, if the input is [IAEA 3D](https://github.com/imronuke/ADPRES/blob/master/smpl/IAEA3D), then command would be

 ```
 ./adpres IAEA3D